-The way we communicate has transformed beyond all recognition in the last decades.
+The way we communicate has transformed beyond all recognition over the past decades.
 Today, we as customers have the potential to communicate with brands in the same way we do with friends and family.
 The use of speech is the most natural form of interaction in most applications.
 Advances in artificial intelligence and speech recognition and synthesis technologies have driven the development of text-based chatbots and voice-based virtual assistants such as Siri, Alexa, Cortana and Google Assistant in recent years.

-Such systems are now also relevant to brand companies for booking tickets, selling products, answering support queries or making new services available to customers.
+Such systems are now also relevant to brands for booking tickets, selling products, answering support queries or making new services available to customers.
 However, a conversational user interface only makes sense if it really makes life easier for the user.
 A related question for brands is to what extent they should develop their own voice assistants or use an existing platform provider (e.g. Amazon with Alexa) for their voice-based services.

-Are branded conversations the right thing for you to do now?
+Are branded conversations the right thing for your brand?

 Dialogue scripting and prototyping

 Last year, we began working with a leading German automobile manufacturer on the development of its voice assistant's personality and a conversational design fiction.
 In a series of four stakeholder workshops with a multidisciplinary team of business and brand strategists, UX and UI designers as well as service and interior designers, we analysed the requirements and needs from the customer, brand and business point of view, defined competence domains for the assistant and, finally, a series of user stories.
 Assuming our voice assistant had empathy and the ability to learn, we also defined a corridor within the personality profile that determined the degree of adaptation of the assistant to the user.
 On this basis, we developed and recorded prototypical dialogues together with a screenwriter and professional speakers.
 Given that we were creating a design fiction for conversational design, the result was a hypothetical vision of the possibilities of human-machine interaction in the next five years.